sourishsharma17/PCTC-Solutions/README.md

 ---
 ### Tutoring [ad]

-I offer coding and competitive programming tutoring.
+I offer coding and competitive programming training.

 I can make you damn good in just 20 lessons.